clerk/clerk-sdk-flutter/packages/clerk_auth/README.md

 ## Session Token Polling

 By default, `ClerkAuth` will regularly poll for session tokens, providing them into the app via the `sessionTokenStream`.
-In line with other SDKs (and if organizations are enabled) the stream of session tokens will augmented with data from the `Organization` most recently activated.
+In line with other Clerk SDKs (and if organizations are enabled) the stream of session tokens will be augmented with data from the `Organization` most recently activated.

 If you do not wish for session tokens to be polled in this way, the behaviour can be disabled through the config object when creating your `Auth` object: